guy-allouche/quartz/content/Actions.md

 #### 🛡️Defend
 When you take the Defend Action, you gain a +3 bonus to all your Defenses until the start of your next turn.
 #### 🩹Second Wind
 You regain 1d10 + your level Stamina and can make a saving throw to end an effect.
+If you are **vulnerable** (your Stamina is 0), you regain *twice* that amount.

-You can use this action at most once per combat.
+You can use this action only once, and must complete a short rest to use it again.